image001 STM Page

 image058

-16-004 is a 1995 NovaBus LFS, spotted waiting for riders at Angrignon Station on February 12, 2010.
+16-004 was a 1995 NovaBus LFS, spotted waiting for riders at Angrignon Station on February 12, 2010.
 The prototypes and earliest production LFS buses had a small oval cutout on the front, as shown in this photo.
 Only the first forty buses delivered to the STCUM had this fascia.

 image060